Fort Lauderdale Truck Accident Attorney

 Truck accidents aren’t just a problem in Broward County, in fact, according to the National Highway Traffic Safety Administration’s (NHTSA) 2020 traffic safety report, there were a staggering 4965 fatalities nationwide in crashes involving large trucks.

-For immediate legal assistance from an experienced Fort Lauderdale truck accident lawyer contact the legal team at Schilling & Silvers Personal Injury & Car Accident Lawyers today.
+For immediate legal assistance from an experienced Fort Lauderdale truck accident lawyer contact our legal team today.

 What Are Some of the Types of Truck Accidents in Fort Lauderdale, Florida?